CigarsSmoker/Clone/Ruleset-recipes.md

 Recipes are _never_ automatically imported, they always require that you explicitly import them.

+When you import a recipe, the rules are always imported into your temporary ruleset.

 ## Contributing recipes

 Everybody is free to create whatever ruleset they see fit.